ZhangGe6/how-to-optimize-playground/cuda/cuda_float_gemm/readme.md

   - successful case(s): MMult_optim1_1
   - fairly boost (~ 250 GFLOPs)
   - How it works:
-    - The temporary products are accumulated into a register and once done writes the result to global memory.
-Thus reducing global memory accesses.
+    - The temporary products are accumulated into a register and once done writes the result to global memory, Thus reducing global memory accesses.

 - :rocket: **blocking into shared memory. (square blocks)** [MMult_optim2_x](./src/MMult_optim2.cu)
   - successful case(s): MMult_optim2_1
-  - slightly boost (based on MMult_base) (~ 900 GFLOPs)
+  - significant boost (based on MMult_base) (~ 900 GFLOPs)
   - How it works:
     - Shared memory is expected to be much faster than global memory.
 By dividing the C matrix into sub-blocks (to fit the device's resources) and moving the corresponding data into shared memory to compute, a lot of global memory accesses are saved.
     - Some helpful matierals: [Nvidia guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#shared-memory), [zhihu-article section `从global memory到shared memory`](https://zhuanlan.zhihu.com/p/435908830)